Nagging: Gender

 Kari P. Soule found an equal number of men and women nag; however, studies have shown that women are more likely to nag both men and women, while men are more likely to nag only men.
-Meaning women nag all people, which can be attributed to the reason why women are stereotyped as nagging people all the time.

 Marital

 Nagging by spouses is a common marital complaint.
 Nagging can be found between both male and female spouses.
 According to The Wall Street Journal, "It is possible for husbands to nag, and wives to resent them for nagging.
 But women are more likely to nag, experts say, largely because they are conditioned to feel more responsible for managing home and family life.
 And they tend to be more sensitive to early signs of problems in a relationship."

-An 1897 article in Good Housekeeping magazine stated that at that time, topics differed by gender; husbands' nagging usually involved finding "fault with their dinner, with the household bills [and] with the children", along with "carry[ing] home the worries of business.".
+An 1897 article in Good Housekeeping magazine stated that at that time, topics differed by gender; husbands' nagging usually involved finding "fault with their dinner, with the household bills [and] with the children", along with "carry[ing] home the worries of business."